Y0ngl1n/AnjukeDataSpider/README.md

 # AnjukeDataSpider
  A spider to Anjuke.com
- Get rental data of University Town North of Xi'an
+ Get rental data of Xi'an
+ Just type the location of the room you want to rent.